valezola/mc-mod-downloader/README.md

 # mc-mod-downloader
-A simple and brutal Minecraft mod downloader
+A simple and brutal Minecraft mod downloader.

+## Usage
+This is intended for Linux users and/or users of MultiMC.

+Usage:

+1. `python3 mc-mod-downloader.py /path/to/manifest.json`
+2. then `chmod 755` the `downloaded-mods` directory
+3. copy the jar files in the right MultiMC directories.